 MP for Belfast North

-Declared financial interests include visits outside the UK (three entries), employment and earnings (one entry, including ongoing paid employment), land and property (within or outside the UK), and shareholdings.
+Seven declared financial interests in total, including three visits outside the UK, earnings from employment (including ongoing paid employment), land and property holdings, and shareholdings.

 Generated 21 February 2026